OxideUi/OxideUi/README.md

 ### Core Concepts

 #### Widgets
-Widgets are the building blocks of OxideUI applications.
+Widgets are the building blocks of StratoSDK applications.
 Every UI element is a widget with properties, state, and rendering logic.

 ```rust
 // Creating widgets